-Your Covered Benefits are provided or arranged through Primary Care Providers (PCPs), specialists and other providers.
-You must choose a PCP for yourself and each family member when you enroll in the Plan.
+Easy Access Providers are the providers through which you will receive most of your care.
+Easy Access Providers include Primary Care Providers (PCPs), specialists and other providers.
+You must choose a PCP from the list of Easy Access Providers for yourself and each family member when you enroll in the Plan.
+Your PCP will provide or coordinate most of your care.